aws-cloudformation/cloudformation-resource-schema/README.md

 #### caseSensitive

-Some service teams support properties which are case insensitive.
+Some service teams support properties that are case insensitive.
 This metadata property allows such properties to avoid drift when ignoring case.
-This metadata takes in a bollean true|false.
+This metadata takes in a boolean true|false.
 By default drift is case sensitive.
 `caseSensitive: true`